An Overview of CSS3

 - top-left and bottom-right corners, and top-right and bottom-left corners (Use of two values)

-In CSS3, the box-shadow property is used to add shadow effects around any element’s frame.
+The box-shadow property is used to add shadow effects around any element’s frame.
 Users can set multiple effects to a portion separated by commas.
 Usually, it is described by X and Y offsets relative to the part, color, and blur and spread radii.

 box-shadow: 3px 13px #999999;